 - 1. Construction authorized by the variance has not been commenced within one year after the date of approval; or has not been pursued diligently to completion. - 2.
 Occupancy of land or Buildings authorized by the variance has not commenced within one year after approval.

-5.30 Amendments and Modifications85
+5.30 Amendments and Modifications of the state of the sta

-5.30.1 Landscape Modifications
+5.30.1 Landscape Modifications 92